ca0v/CollageServices/README.md

 >"Name=ConnectionStrings:PhotoDatabase"

     System.InvalidOperationException: A named connection string was used, but the name 'ConnectionStrings:PhotoDatabase' was not found in the application's configuration.
 Note that named connection strings are only supported when using 'IConfiguration' and a service provider, such as in a typical ASP.NET Core application.
 See https://go.microsoft.com/fwlink/?linkid=850912 for more information.

+### 2022.12.15

+Today I learned how to build migrations to perform database upgrades, found #dotnet `aspnet-codegenerator` and generated views and controllers from #entityframework contexts, added #razor pages for simple crud ops and static pages to serve the #svelte based collage builder.
+Although I was not thrilled with #blazor, #razor has strong appeal.